-My name is Fernando Afonso and as many, my love for emergency medicine started while watching episodes of the NBC show "EMERGENCY" as a child!
+Fernando, like many others, became very interested in emergency medicine while watching episodes of the NBC show "EMERGENCY" as a child!

-I have been a faculty member of the PHEC program at JAC since August 2010.
-I graduated in 1993 as a Registered Nurse (RN) and specialized in emergency and critical care.
-I worked for 18 years in the emergency department at the Jewish General Hospital in Montreal.
-This experience allowed me to expand my clinical practice and knowledge base by taking on different roles both at the bedside and in a more management oriented aspect.
-It also gave me the chance to work on the receiving end of pre-hospital care.
+A faculty member of the Paramedic Care program at JAC since 2010, he has been a Registered Nurse (RN) since 1993, specializing in emergency and critical care.
+His critical care experience includes 18 years in the Emergency Department (ED) at the Jewish General Hospital in Montreal and currently he continues to practice in the ED at St‑Mary’s Hospital.
+This experience has allowed him to expand his clinical practice and knowledge base, and gives him the chance to work on the receiving end of paramedic care.

-In 2000, I graduated from the Primary Care Paramedic Program of Ahuntsic College in Montreal and worked from 2000 until 2006 as a primary care paramedic for the Montreal and Laval EMS agency, la Corporation d'Urgences santé.
-During this time, I continued to work part time as a nurse and greatly enjoyed the combined careers.
+After graduating from the Primary Care Paramedic Program of Ahuntsic College in Montreal, he worked from 2000 until 2006 as a paramedic for the Montreal and Laval EMS agency, la Corporation d'Urgences-santé.

-I have been a Basic Cardiac Life Support (BCLS) and first aid instructor for the Canadian Heart and Stroke Foundation since 2001 and have been involved in the implementation of CPR-AED programs in many locations in the Montreal area.
-In 2008, I trained and became an Advanced Cardiac Life Support (ACLS) instructor for this same entity.
-I now teach and train advance providers such as paramedics, nurses and physicians in this specialized training.
-I am also a member of the McGill University Medical Faculty and provide ACLS training to medical students, residents and physicians throughout the year.
+His teaching background includes being a BCLS & first aid instructor for the Heart and Stroke Foundation of Canada, as well as an Advanced Cardiac Life Support (ACLS) instructor for this same entity.
+Fernando is a member of the McGill University Medical Faculty providing ACLS training to medical students, residents and physicians, nurses & other professionals throughout the year.

 514-457-6610 ext.
 5016